gomods/athens/docs/content/install/shared-team-instance.md

 -rwxr-xr-x  1 jeremyrickard  wheel    45 Aug 21 10:52 go.mod
 ```

-When Athens is restarted, it will serve the module from this location without redownloading it.
+When Athens is restarted, it will serve the module from this location without re-downloading it.
 To verify that, we need to first remove the Athens container.

 ```console
 docker rm -f athens-proxy
 ```

-Now, we need ot clear the local Go modules cache:
+Now, we need to clear the local Go modules cache.
+This is needed so that your local Go command line tool will re-download the module from Athens.
+The following commands will clear the local module cache:

 **Bash**
 ```bash